JeremiahKaren/35percent.github.io/_posts/2017-04-24-jammy-dodgers.md

 ![](/img/ldhascreenshot.png)

 __LDHA__ chair Phillip Butt and __LDHA__ director Sehaer Siddique, are former officers at Lambeth Living, Lambeth Council's housing management company.
+According to its Articles of Association, __Faithland Housing Association__ was incorporated at the same address as __Trademark Group__'s head office on Long Lane in Bermondsey.
+The address is located at Trademark's [__City Walk__ development](http://www.trademarkgroup.co.uk/portfolio/city-walk-london-se1-4pp/) that it developed in conjuction with a shell company called __Northcover Ltd__, of which Stephen Conway is [listed](https://beta.companieshouse.gov.uk/company/04070460/officers) as a director.

 ## How the scam works
 Southwark council alleges that there were four conspiracies to put affordable housing onto the private market - two at the Jam Factory, one each at South City Central and Wanley St. All the conspiracies took a similar form.
 LDHA gained legal control of the affordable housing through a S106 agreement with Southwark, while their purchase cost was financed by a group of property and investment companies called PGP Companies.